ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 $$\frac{\sin \theta_{a}}{c_{a}} = \frac{\sin \theta_{w}}{c_{w}} $$

-Note that stated in this form the law can be more easily interpreted as saying that $\sin \theta$ -- a factor the light path projection parallel to the interface -- must be greater where the light speed is greater.
+Note that stated in this form the law can be more easily interpreted as saying that $\sin \theta$ -- proportional to the light path projection parallel to the interface -- must be greater in the zone where the light speed is greater.
 This means that the

 ### 2